What camera do you have?

 When launched four years ago, the Mark II edition of this lens was the first to feature Canon’s BR (Blue Spectrum Refractive) optics.
 Engineered at a molecular level, it’s based on an organic material that’s integrated into a compound element within the lens.
 The aim is to refract blue light and significantly reduce chromatic aberration, enabling greater sharpness and contrast in images.
 The Mark II is also noticeably bigger and heavier than the original lens, with a tougher construction that adds weather-seals and fluorine coatings on the front and rear elements.
 Centre-sharpness is excellent, even when shooting wide-open at f/1.4, although corner-sharpness drops off a little more than in the competing Sigma and Tamron lenses.

-Here are some more of our lens guides for favourite photography genres:
+Here are some more of our lens guides for favorite photography genres:

 • The best lenses for travel photography (opens in new tab)